Dan Fernandez: Mayor of Santa Rosa (2016-2019)

-Fernandez ran for Mayor of Santa Rosa City in 2016.
-He won the elections, defeating two opponents.
+Upon being term-limited as representative, Fernandez ran for Mayor of Santa Rosa, Laguna in 2016.
+He won the elections, defeating two opponents and effectively switching places with Arlene Arcillas.
 However, in 2019, he decided not to seek re-election to seek a comeback to the Congress instead.

 House of Representatives (2019-present)

-He was elected to his fourth term as Representative of the 1st District of Laguna without having any opponents in 2019.
+Fernandez was elected to his fourth term as Representative of the 1st District of Laguna, without having any opponents in 2019.
+He switched places with Arlene Arcillas once again.
 He was then named as one of the Deputy Speakers under the new Speakership of Alan Peter Cayetano.
 He is one of the 70 congressmen who voted against the renewal of the ABS-CBN franchise.
 His vote of denial to his former home network's hopes of renewing its legislative franchise sparked controversy from both the entertainment industry and the social media, branding him as a "traitor".

-He was removed as the Deputy Speaker on November 18, 2020.
+Fernandez was removed as the Deputy Speaker on November 18, 2020.
 In January 2021, Fernandez is announced to be part of the new bloc "BTS sa Kongreso" (named after the K-pop boy band group BTS of South Korea), a coalition group formed by Alan Peter Cayetano during the 18th Congress.

 Fernandez sought re-election in 2022, this time for the newly established lone district of Santa Rosa.
 He was elected, making him the first representative of the new district.
-In the 19th Congress, he was named as the chairman of the House Committee on Public Order and Safety.
+In the 19th Congress, he was named as the chairman of the House Committee on Public Order and Safety, making him a concurrent member of the National Security Council.
+He also chaired the Quad Committee, alongside Benny Abante (Manila–6th), which investigates the alleged extrajudicial killings during the drug war under former President Rodrigo Duterte, until both resigned as chairmen in November 2024 after former Mandaluyong City Police Chief Hector Grijaldo accused them of pressuring him to admit the existence of the drug war reward system.
+In January 2025, an ethics complaint was filed by Ferdinand Topacio, lawyer of Cassandra Ong, against Fernandez.
+The complaint alleged conduct unbecoming of a legislator and Quad Committee chairman, citing violations of the Code of Conduct during hearings on Philippine Offshore Gaming Operators (POGOs) and calling for Fernandez's expulsion.

+2025 gubernatorial campaign

+Fernandez chose not to run for re-election to run in the House and ran instead for governor of Laguna for the second time in 2025.
+He chose fellow celebrity Gem Castillo as his vice gubernatorial running mate.
+On April 25, 2025, the Commission on Elections (COMELEC) Kontra Bigay committee issued show-cause order to Fernandez over alleged vote buying activities surrounding his campaign.
+Fernandez later lost the race to former Laguna 3rd district representative Sol Aragones, placing third.